Bodzentyn: History

 Bodzentyn (or Bodzentin, as it used to be called in documents) was founded in 1355 near the location of the ancient town of Tarczek, which belonged to the bishops of Kraków.
-Its charter was granted by King Kazimierz Wielki; the name of the town comes from bishop of Kraków, Jan Bodzanta.
-Bodzentyn was the center of land properties (see herrschaft) of the bishops of Kraków.
+Its charter was granted by King Casimir III the Great; the name of the town comes from bishop of Kraków, Jan Bodzanta.
+Bodzentyn was the center of land properties of the bishops of Kraków.
 In 1365 bishop Florian from Mokrsko built here a castle, and surrounded the town with defensive walls.
 In 1380 bishop Jan Radlica founded Holy Cross church, and in the late Middle Ages, Bodzentyn was one of the most important urban centers of northern Lesser Poland.
-In 1410 King Władysław Jagiełło spent a few days here, on his way to the Battle of Grunwald.
+In 1410 King Władysław II Jagiełło spent a few days here, on his way to the Battle of Grunwald.
 Soon afterwards, the town burned in a fire, so bishop Wojciech Jastrzębiec managed to convince the king to grant new privileges to Bodzentyn.
 Another bishop who contributed to the development of the town was Piotr Wysz Radoliński.
-He granted Bodzentyn’s residents the rights to cut down forests, graze cattle, sell salt, meats and liquors.
+He granted Bodzentyn's residents the rights to cut down forests, graze cattle, sell salt, meats and liquors.
 Furthermore, a marketplace was established.
 In 1450, Cardinal Zbigniew Oleśnicki founded here a Gothic collegiate church.
+The town was administratively located in the Sandomierz Voivodeship in the Lesser Poland Province.

 In the 16th century, Bodzentyn continued to prosper, with six fairs organized here every year.
 Numerous artisan guilds existed here at that time: blacksmiths, shoemakers, tailors, cloth makers, butchers and others.
 The town enjoyed several royal privileges (1468, 1533, 1575), and together with whole Lesser Poland, it prospered in the period of Polish Golden Age.
 In the second half of the 16th century, the castle was turned into a palace, and at approximately same time, a second market square was created.
 Due to efforts of mayor Jan Kołek, Bodzentyn received waterworks and a public bath.
 Among notable persons who lived here were royal secretary bishop Franciszek Krasiński (who died 1577), and Crown chancellor Jakub Zadzik.
 Since 1640, Bodzentyn sent one person to study at the Kraków Academy, who after graduation was employed at a local school.
 In 1670 the town got a large town hall with a tall tower and a clock, funded by bishop Andrzej Trzebicki.